MKDev121/MKDev121/README.md

 🖥️My special interests in the field of CSE are on Graphics Programming , Physics Programming , Desktop Development ,Mobile and Web development.

-🎓Currently pursuing Btech in Computer Science and Enginerring.
+🎓Currently pursuing Btech in Computer Science and Engineering.

 -------------------